 Mulhouse is well known as a textile town with its Museum of Printed Textiles, a popular attraction.
 Each year the city has a new fabric designed which decorates the stalls throughout the city, and the museum hosts a market just for selling fabrics.

 The main action during the Christmas season, however, is in the Place de la Réunion in the old city center.
 The impressive city hall is illuminated, overlooking the 50 stalls that offer all the holiday goodies.
 In the Place de la Concorde, you'll find a traditional Hungarian arts and crafts village, and if you want music, make your way to the Saint Etienne Church for concerts of Christmas music.

 Nancy in Lorraine

-The Christmas market starts at the same time, mainly in Place Maginot where you can pick up local food from fresh bread to charcuterie, Bergamotte bonbons and Mirabelle liqueur.
-There’s street entertainment, carol singing and folk dancing.
+The Christmas market starts at the same time, mainly in Place Maginot where you can pick up local food from fresh bread to charcuterie, Bergamotte bonbons, and Mirabelle liqueur.
+There are street entertainment, carol singing, and folk dancing.

 Avignon in Provence

-Start at the town hall in Avignon for a look at the spectacular nativity scene, then compare them with others in the Palais du Roure and in many of the Provencal city’s churches.
-The buildings are specially lit up and you can stroll through the pedestrian-free center with ease.
+Start at the town hall in Avignon for a look at the spectacular nativity scene, before continuing on to other highlights in the city like the Palais du Roure or the many churches.
+The buildings are specially lit up and travelers can stroll through the pedestrian-free center with ease.

-There’s a winter village of 60 stalls offering all those tempting Provencale-style gifts that make the southern Christmas markets so different from their northern counterparts.
-Buy the local magnificent ‘santons’ figures (painted, fired terracotta nativity figurines) for your crèche, Provencal fabrics, jewelry and candles and stock up on nougat, candied fruits, chocolate, and spicy cake.
-There are spectacles, there is street theater and plenty of music.
+Running throughout December, there’s a winter village of 60 stalls offering all those tempting Provençale-style gifts that make the southern Christmas markets so different from their northern counterparts.
 The main market is on the Place de l’Horloge with stalls and entertainment filling the surrounding streets as well.
+Buy the local magnificent santons figures (painted terracotta nativity figurines); Provençal fabrics, jewelry, and candles; and stock up on nougat, candied fruits, chocolate, and spicy cake.